 III.
 GENERAL ALLEGATIONS

-A. Retailers Benefit from False Reference Pricing Schemes.
+Retailers Benefit from False Reference Pricing Schemes.
+A.

-9. REV engages in a false and misleading reference price scheme in the marketing and selling of its products on its e-commerce website dressbarn.com.
+9. Children's Place engages in a false and misleading reference price scheme in the marketing and selling of its products on the Children's Place e-commerce website.